$L^2$ geometry of hyperbolic monopoles: Existence for gauge fixing condition

 The right hand side equals

 A direct calculation shows that

 so the two sides of the identity agree. \end{proof} Lemma \ref{lemma:Hodge} reduces the gauge fixing condition \eqref{gf3} to

-Lemma \ref{lemma:smoothness} shows that $b$ can be chosen so that the right hand side is a smooth function near $S^2\subset S^4$.
-Standard theory guarantees that \eqref{poisson equation} admits a unique smooth solution.
+Lemma \ref{lemma:smoothness} shows that, since $b$ satisfies \eqref{holomorphic gauge}, the right hand side is a smooth function near $S^2\subset S^4$.
+Standard theory then guarantees that \eqref{poisson equation} admits a unique smooth solution.
 In more detail, the operator $\triangle_S^B+2$ is a self-adjoint second order elliptic operator.
 Its kernel is 0, because

 By the Fredholm alternative, \eqref{poisson equation} admits a unique solution $\chi$.
 By uniqueness, this solution is circle-invariant.
 So $b_-=b+d^B\chi$ solves the gauge-fixing condition \eqref{gf3} and is circle-invariant.
 It gives a solution $(a_-,\phi_-)$ of the gauge-fixing condition \eqref{gauge fixing} with a minus sign.
-This proves the existence part of Theorem \ref{thm:gauge fixing}.